formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document (Soft Delete)

-A "soft delete" Document is moved into a different PK namespace than all other documents.
+A soft-deleted document is moved into a separate key namespace so it no longer appears in normal active-document queries.
+The record can still retain enough metadata to support deleted-document listings, restore behavior, audit review, and retention workflows.

 #### Entity Key Schema